AkarinVS/vapoursynth-plugin/README.md

 `akarin.Select(clip[] clip_src, clip[] prop_src, string[] expr)`

 For each frame evaluate the expression `expr` where clip variables (`a-z`) references the corresponding frame from `prop_src`.
-The result of the evaluation is used as an index to pick a clip from `clip_src` array which is used to satisfy the current frame requestion.
+The result of the evaluation is used as an index to pick a clip from `clip_src` array which is used to satisfy the current frame request.

 It could be used to replace common uses of `std.FrameEval` where you want to evaluate some metrics and then choose one of the clip to use.